Frederick Learmonth: Career

-Around the same time as this Learmonth received command of the survey vessel HMS Egeria, based in British Columbia.
-In 1907, Learmonth named the first part of the Gardner Canal Alan Reach, after Admiral Alan, Lord Gardner.
-Learmonth went on to name a number of locations in and around the canal while completing an extensive survey of the area, often providing names relating to Gardner and men who were serving in Egeria.
+In 1907, Learmonth surveyed the Gardner Canal on the British Columbia Coast in preparation for a proposed terminal of the Grand Trunk Pacific Railway at Kitimat.
+He named the first part of the Canal Alan Reach, after Admiral Alan, Lord Gardner.
+He went on to name a number of locations in and around the canal during his survey of the area, often providing names relating to Gardner and men who were serving in Egeria.
 He continued in command of the survey ship into the following year, surveying Zayas Island.
 He left the ship later on in 1909.
+He was next in HMS Merlin in Borneo in 1909–1911, and then on the North Sea Banks in HMS Hearty and Endeavour until 1914.